FaustXVI/nix-squashfs-reproducibility/README.md

 nix develop -i --command bash -c "nix run .#default -- <options>"
 ```

+I also added a nixos vm that you can run with `nix run .#vm.nixos`.

 ## A little bit of history

 The issue was discovered while trying to reproduce an custom iso for work.